Valer100/winaccent/README_v1.2.0.md

 You can get the accent color used in lockscreen, UAC (Windows 10), welcome screen (Windows 8.x), start menu (Windows 8.x) and other elements using `accent_menu` variable (usually it's the same color as `accent_normal`, but can be modified in the registry).

 > [!WARNING]
-> The variables will return the colors in HEX strings (e.g. `#RRGGBB`).
+> The variables will return the colors in HEX color strings (e.g. `#RRGGBB`).
 If you need an RGB tuple instead of a HEX color string, use the `hex_to_rgb()` function.
-More information is provided in the `Convert HEX color to RGB tuple` section.
+More information is provided in the [Convert HEX color string to RGB tuple](https://github.com/Valer100/winaccent/blob/main/README_v1.2.0.md#convert-hex-color-string-to-rgb-tuple) section.

 Example: